Covid-19 variant from South Africa: What are the new Covid variant travel restrictions?

 UK experts described this variant as the “worst one we’ve seen so far”.

-As a result, the Scottish Government has stated that all travellers returning to Scotland from South Africa, Namibia, Lesotho, Eswatini, Zimbabwe and Botswana will be required to self-isolate in a Managed Quarantine hotel and take two PCR tests on days two and eight after arrival, regardless of vaccination status.
+The Scottish Government has therefore stated that all travellers returning to Scotland from South Africa, Namibia, Lesotho, Eswatini, Zimbabwe and Botswana will be required to self-isolate in a Managed Quarantine hotel and take two PCR tests after arrival, regardless of vaccination status.

-These travel measures come into place from midday on Friday November 26th.
+These travel measures came into place from midday on Friday November 26th.

 "The decision follows concerns about cases of the emerging B.1.1.529 variant cases in the south of Africa, given concerns over a high number of mutations and the effectiveness of vaccines against it,” reads a statement on the Scottish Government website.